shantanugoel/clearfeed-for-x/docs/PLAN.md

         *   Implement the analysis function: take text and user-defined intents, run the model, and return matching intents/rules.
         *   Handle model loading errors and analysis errors.
     *   **Options Page:**
-        *   Add UI elements to enable/disable semantic analysis globally.
+        *   Ensure the existing UI to enable/disable semantic analysis globally and define intent rules works correctly.
-        *   Modify the rule management UI to allow users to define an "intent" (text description) for a rule instead of/alongside a literal phrase.
-        *   Add warnings about potential performance impact.
+        *   Ensure warnings about performance impact are present.
     *   **Content Script:**
-        *   Modify logic to check if semantic analysis is enabled for a rule.
+        *   Modify logic to check if semantic analysis is enabled globally *and* for a specific rule.
         *   If enabled, send `REQUEST_SEMANTIC_ANALYSIS` message to Background SW with post text.
         *   Handle `ANALYSIS_RESULT` message and apply replacement/hiding based on the matched intent.
 *   **Outcome:** Users can optionally enable semantic analysis to trigger replacements/hiding based on described intents rather than just exact phrases.

-## Phase 3: Local Storage & Analytics (Version 0.4.0)

-*   **Goal:** Store data about flagged posts locally and provide basic analytics on the Options page.
-*   **Tasks:**
-    *   **Background SW:**
-        *   Define a structure for storing flagged post data (e.g., timestamp, postUrl, username, matchedRuleId/identifier, actionTaken) in `chrome.storage.local`.
-        *   Implement logic to save this data whenever a replace/hide action occurs (if local storage is enabled via settings).
-        *   Manage storage limits (e.g., implement rotation or capping the number of entries).
-        *   Add message handler (`GET_LOCAL_ANALYTICS`) to retrieve and aggregate stored data (e.g., count per rule, count per user).
-    *   **Options Page:**
-        *   Add a section in `options.html` to display local analytics.
-        *   Add a setting toggle to enable/disable local data storage.
-        *   Implement logic in `options.ts` to:
-            *   Request analytics data (`GET_LOCAL_ANALYTICS`) from the Background SW on load.
-            *   Receive `LOCAL_ANALYTICS_DATA` message.
-            *   Render the aggregated data (e.g., top 10 rules, top 10 users flagged).
-            *   Provide a button/mechanism to clear locally stored data.
-    *   **Content Script:**
-        *   Modify manual submission button logic (if present) to correctly trigger `SUBMIT_DATA_MANUAL` message, ensuring data is sent externally.
-    *   **Backend (Conceptual - requires separate implementation):**
-        *   Implement logic to send POST requests to the backend API endpoint with the required payload (post URL, username, rule info, etc.).
-        *   If manual submission is enabled, inject a "Submit Data" button or similar UI near modified/hidden posts.
-    *   Robustness testing against X.com UI changes.
-*   **Outcome:** Flagged post information is stored locally, and basic statistics are viewable on the Options page.

-## Phase 4: Data Submission (Version 0.5.0)
+## Phase 5: Data Submission (Version 0.6.0)

 *   **Goal:** Implement the optional data submission feature to an external backend.
 *   **Tasks:**